TandonHAQ/HAQathon2023/7-QuiQ-Path-Optimization/README.md

     python3 application.py

 > Note: Both the Frontend and Backend server must be running for the web app to run correctly

+### Google Maps Key
+The frontend also relies on a .env file that is placed into the root of `/application`.
+The .env file contains a google maps key that is generated, and look as follows:

+    NEXT_PUBLIC_GOOGLE_MAPS_API_KEY={Your Key}